Personalized Medicine Details

 For tests that are deemed medically necessary, your insurance may provide reimbursement; co-pays and deductibles will apply.
 Check with your insurance carrier to see if your plan provides coverage.

 If you do not meet medical necessity for this testing and would still like to have it performed, there will be additional costs.
 Financial assistance may be available.

 Is this a research study?

 No. It’s a highly specialized lab test that has proven medical benefits.

 Rather than taking a medication and waiting to see if it works, this test eliminates the “trial and error.”
-Patients’ pain is managed better, faster, so they can go on to experience a good recovery.
+With this approach, we expect your medical condition will be managed better, faster.
+Benefits may include the following:

 - Shorter hospital stays

 Based on this patient’s genetic panel for pain medications, medications in red should be avoided and the medication in yellow should be used with caution.
 Medications in green should be evaluated by the physician and pharmacist for possible drug interactions, but otherwise would be good choices for this patient.